Trinity League: Breakup

 In 1989 Bishop Montgomery and founding member St. Paul dropped and were replaced by Loyola High School and St. John Bosco.
-Newly opened Santa Margarita joined in 1990, but this would mark the beginning of the end for the Angelus League.
+Santa Margarita, which had opened its doors in 1987, joined the in 1990, but this would mark the beginning of the end for the Angelus League.

 As the only member in South Orange County, Santa Margarita faced longer distances to travel for away games than any other school, and their principal sought to get them admitted to a more local public school league.
 The public high schools strongly opposed the move, observing that their recruitment was limited to their school district, whereas the private schools had no geographic restrictions on recruitment.
 Nevertheless, the push to "regionalize" Catholic school sports won out, and the Angelus League was disbanded at the end of the 1991–92 school year.
 Angelus League teams had won 30 Southern Section championships in its 31 years, including 11 in football.

 Starting fall 1992, Bishop Amat, St. John Bosco, and Loyola entered the Del Rey League, joining other Catholic schools in Los Angeles County.
-The others members joined public school leagues in Orange County: Santa Margarita to the Sea View League, Servite and Rosary the Sunset League, and Mater Dei the South Coast League.
+The others members were dispersed among public school leagues in Orange County: Santa Margarita to the Sea View League, Servite and Rosary the Sunset League before moving to the Golden West League, and Mater Dei the South Coast League.